'I won't miss the weight': Jacinda Ardern opens up on her life in politics

 "For me the challenge is how do we learn from that?
 How do we deal with wider issues like disinformation?
 How do we remember that we're human and that regardless of whether we agree or disagree with one another, we are still humans."

-She said polarisation and vitriolic debate representative of her experience of politics overall, but there was "a small group who hold some very extreme feelings" about her.
+She said polarisation and vitriolic debate was not representative of her experience of politics overall, but there was "a small group who hold some very extreme feelings" about her.

 "When I look back on my five years in office, my memory isn't of being treated poorly or being attacked or feeling unsafe.